matthewcpaul/mcp/_work/bubble-native-mobile-apps.md

 </div>

 ## Product Preview
-Build fully native mobile apps with native iOS and Android navigation patterns & components, preview on the web or on your device via the Bubble Go app, and deploy to the Apple App Store & Google Play Store.
+Build fully native mobile apps with native iOS and Android navigation patterns & components, preview on the web or your device via the Bubble Go app, and deploy to the Apple App Store & Google Play Store.

 </div>